Jindal Global Law School Admissions 2026

 You may also check:

-A total of 120 questions are asked in the CLAT UG exam.
+A total of 120 questions will be asked in the CLAT UG exam.

-The duration of CLAT 2025 is two hours.
+The duration of CLAT 2027 will be two hours.

 Candidates can obtain maximum 120 marks in the CLAT exam.

-CLAT exam is conducted for UG and PG programmes.
-The CLAT UG exam is conducted for admissions to five-year integrated law progarmmes at NLUs, while CLAT PG exam is conducted for admission to LLM courses.
+CLAT 2027 will be conducted for UG and PG programmes.
+The CLAT UG exam will be conducted for admissions to five-year integrated law programmes at NLUs, while CLAT PG exam will be conducted for admission to LLM courses.

 Yes, CLAT exam has negative marking of 0.25 mark for every wrong answer.